ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Biodiversity

-Overall, a very high possibility of irreversible losses of biodiversity as a result of such climate changes is projected, with many terrestrial, freshwater, and marine species being placed at a much greater risk of extinction than before.
-Water shortage for large mammals, especially in the years with low rainfall, is one of the main challenges facing wildlife.
-The places that naturally used to hold water during the dry season no longer hold water long into the dry season.
-For instance, water-dependent animals, especially hippopotamus, crocodiles, buffalos and elephants, are often found crowded in few remaining water ponds, for example, in the Ruaha and Katuma River system
+Overall, a very high possibility of irreversible biodiversity loss is projected as a result of such climate changes, with many terrestrial, freshwater, and marine species being placed at a significantly greater risk of extinction than before.
+Water shortages for large mammals, especially in years with low rainfall, are one of the main challenges facing wildlife.
+The places that naturally hold water during the dry season no longer retain water for long.
+For instance, water-dependent animals, especially hippopotamus, crocodiles, buffalos and elephants, are often found crowded in a few remaining water ponds, for example, in the Ruaha and Katuma River system.

 Hippopotamus congregation in small water pools due to water shortage in Katavi River system in 2009